-Why are Autism statistics important?
-It is because nowadays, Autism is a spread concern among parents and teachers, and it is a topic we commonly hear about in the news.
-Of course, parents do not want to think that something could be wrong with their child, but then they watch a news report, or hear someone talking about a child that has Autism, and they start observing their own child´s behaviors with utmost attention.
+Autism is a popular topic in the news right now.
+Nobody wants to think that something could be wrong with their child.
+Then they watch a news report or hear someone talking about a child that has Autism and they start to wonder about their own child.

-Latest Autism statistics reveal that Autism rates have more than doubled since the turn of the century.
+The latest autism statistics reveal that autism rates have more than doubled since the turn of the century.

-The symptoms of Autism are many, and they vary from child to child.
-Just because you notice some symptoms of Autism in your child, it does not necessarily mean that your kid is Autistic.
-In fact, there are other medical conditions that have the same symptoms.
-Some children reach their developmental milestones later than the majority.
-Each child develops at a different rate.
-Just because your child is not talking by the time his/her peers are, it does not mean your kid has Autism.
-However, Autism statistics show that more and more children are being diagnosed with Autism.
+There are many symptoms of Autism and they vary between each child.
+Just because you see some of the symptoms of Autism in your child does not mean they are Autistic.
+There are several other medical conditions that have many of the same symptoms.
+Some children are just take longer to reach developmental milestones.
+Every child develops at his or her own rate.
+Just because your child is not talking by the time they are one year old does not mean for certain he or she has Autism.

-There is no single test that can accurately determine if a child has Autism.
+There is no single test that can say for certain if your child has Autism.